Aliases for POLR2K Gene

 External Ids for POLR2K Gene

 This gene encodes one of the smallest subunits of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 This subunit is shared by the other two DNA-directed RNA polymerases. [provided by RefSeq, Jul 2008]

 GeneCards Summary for POLR2K Gene

 POLR2K (RNA Polymerase II Subunit K) is a Protein Coding gene.
-Among its related pathways are HIV Life Cycle and Formation of HIV elongation complex in the absence of HIV Tat.
-GO annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and RNA polymerase I activity.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Formation of HIV elongation complex in the absence of HIV Tat.
+Gene Ontology (GO) annotations related to this gene include DNA-directed 5-3 RNA polymerase activity and RNA polymerase I activity.